buddydev/bp-xprofile-custom-field-types/readme.txt

 3. profile view screenshot-3.png

 == Changelog ==

+= 1.1.8 =
+ * Added country field.
+ * Added option for admins to choose if web links would open in new window/tab.
+ * Fixed the issue with From/To value deletion.
+Thank you @johan_walter
+ * Fixed web field always using http schema instead of the specified one.

 = 1.1.7 =
  * Fix image/file not getting deleted when a user was deleted or marked spam.